 What Causes Red Eye?

 In dim light, the pupil expands to allow more light through for clearer vision.
 When you take a photo with a flash, pupils do not have time to contract.
-So the camera picks up a red reflection from retina.
+So the camera picks up a reflection from the central part of the retina called the fundus.
 This is simply pigment epithelium and vascular layers supporting the retina.

 Light and Dark Eyes

-Red eye is more pronounced in light coloured eyes, and children with very dark eyes may have no recognizable red reflex.
+Red reflex is more pronounced in light coloured eyes, and children with very dark eyes may have no recognizable red reflex.
+The reflex varies in colour in non-white babies, appearing yellow in Asian eyes, and green-blue in African eyes.

 Red-Eye Reduction

-Modern digital cameras have red eye reduction features that reduce or eliminate the appearance of red-eye in flash photographs.
+Modern digital cameras have “red eye reduction” features that reduce or eliminate the appearance of fundal reflex in flash photographs.
 Some cameras offer both a red eye lamp or “pre-flash” and a red eye correction setting.

 The Red-Eye Lamp / Pre-Flash setting causes a bright light to illuminate for about one second, milliseconds before the flash bulb lights up.
-Pupils contract in response to the bright light, reducing the amount of red-eye captured by the camera when the photo is taken with the flash.
+Pupils contract in response to the bright light, reducing the amount of fundal reflex captured by the camera when the photo is taken with the flash.

-Red-eye correction replaces a captured red eye with colours the camera detects in the surrounding area.
+Red-eye correction replaces a captured fundal reflex with colours the camera detects in the surrounding area.

-If a red eye reflex is naturally absent, or a white pupil is seen in photos when red-eye reduction settings are NOT used, this could indicate a serious eye problem, such as a cataract or cancer.
+If a fundal reflex is naturally absent, or a white pupil is seen in photos when red-eye reduction settings are NOT used, this could indicate a serious eye problem, such as a cataract or cancer.

-Use the PhotoRED Technique to check your children’s eyes for healthy red eye reflex.
+Use the PhotoRED Technique to check your children’s eyes for healthy fundal reflex.